 INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Company has an Internal financial Control System commensurate with the size scale andcomplexity of its operations.
-The scope and authority of the Internal Audit functionis de ned by the Audit Committee.
+The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
+The scope and authority of the Internal Audit function isdefined by this Audit Committee.
 To maintain its objectivity and independence theInternal Auditor reports to the Chairman of the Audit Committee of the Board & to theChairman of the Company.

-During the year 2015-16 no amount was collected as deposits as de ned in Section 73 and74 of chapter V of the new Companies Act 2013.
-Your Company has complied with theprovisions of Sec.73 & 74 and the rules prescribed thereunder.
-Your Company has nounpaid deposits which were due or repayable as on 31 March 2016.
+During the year 2018-19 the Company has not accepted deposits as defined in Section 73and 74 of Chapter V of the Companies Act 2013.
+Your Company has complied with theprovisions of Section 73 & 74 and the rules prescribed there under.
+Your Company hasno unpaid deposits which were due or repayable as on 31st March 2018.
 Your Company has notdefaulted in repayment of the deposits on the due dates.
-As on the date of this reportthere are no unclaimed deposits.
+As on the date of this reportthere are no deposits and unclaimed deposits.

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES

-However as the average of the net profits for the last 3 years is negative noexpenditure has been earmarked on this account.
+However as the average of the net profits for the last 3 years is negative no CSRexpenditure has been earmarked on this account.

 VIGIL MECHANISM FOR DIRECTORS & EMPLOYEES

-Your Company hereby af rms that no Director/ employee have been denied access to theChairman of the Audit Committee and that no complaints were received during the year.
+Your Company hereby affirms that no Director/ Employee have been denied access to theChairman of the Audit Committee and that no complaints were received during the year.

 CODE OF CONDUCT